xenloops/talks/under-construction.md

 How to speak with...

-* **Developers** Lead with empathy, not compliance. -- "Here's what this would cost you if it hits prod (time, missed features, meetings)" beats "the policy requires this."
+* **Developers:** Lead with empathy, not compliance. -- "Here's what this would cost you if it hits prod (time, missed features, meetings)" beats "the policy requires this."
+In short, don't be a Vogon.
-* **Engineering leads** Translate risk into delivery risk. -- Unpatched vulnerabilities are technical debt with an unpredictable interest rate.
+* **Engineering leads:** Translate risk into delivery risk. -- Unpatched vulnerabilities are technical debt with an unpredictable interest rate.
-* **Leadership** Connect scanning to business outcomes -- Liability, brand, customer trust, regulatory posture.
+* **Leadership:** Connect scanning to business outcomes -- Liability, brand, customer trust, regulatory posture.
 Avoid security theater or FOGH (Fear of Getting Hit); propose measurable outcomes.

 Ideas